HDLMake/hdl-make/docs/index.rst

 **Synthesis:**

-Depending on the tool you are going to use, you'll be able to run specific pre/post commands for all the available fine grained synthesis targets: ``{synthesize, translate, map, par, bitstream}``.
+Depending on the tool you are going to use, you'll be able to run specific pre/post commands for all the available fine grained synthesis targets: ``{project, synthesize, translate, map, par, bitstream}``.
 This is how these custom commands works:

 - ``syn_pre_<stage>_cmd``: this command is executed before executing the ``<stage>`` synthesis step.
 - ``syn_post_<stage>_cmd``: this command is executed after executing the ``<stage>`` synthesis step.